A Godot 4 plugin for managing and querying collections of resources, with a spreadsheet-like editor and a lightweight runtime API.

 Open the Registry tab in the editor, click File > New Registry, and configure:

-- Class restriction β only resources of this class (or its subclasses) will be accepted
+- Class restriction: only resources of this class (or its subclasses) will be accepted

-- Scan directory β the registry will stay in sync with resource files in this folder
+- Scan directory: the registry will stay in sync with resource files in this folder

-- Indexed properties β property names to bake into the index for runtime filtering
+- Indexed properties: property names to bake into the index for runtime filtering

 const ENEMIES: Registry = preload("res://data/enemy_registry.tres")

-var skeleton: Enemy = ENEMIES.load_entry(&"skeleton")
+var skeleton: Resource = ENEMIES.load_entry(&"skeleton")

-var tracker := ENEMIES.load_all_threaded_request()
+var string_id := ENEMIES.get_string_id_of(loaded_resource)

-Querying the index
+Querying entries through the property index

-var legendaries := WEAPONS.filter_by_value(&"rarity", Rarity.LEGENDARY)
+var legendaries := WEAPONS.filter(&"rarity", Rarity.LEGENDARY)

-var high_level := WEAPONS.filter_by(&"level", func(v): return v >= 10)
+var high_level := WEAPONS.filter(&"level", func(v): return v >= 10)

-# AND query across multiple properties
+# AND query across multiple properties (exact values or predicates)

-var legendary_swords := WEAPONS.filter_by_values({
+var forest_without_boss := ROOMS.where({

 })